urbit/developers.urbit.org/content/guides/core/app-school/8-subscriptions.md

 ## Getting kicked

-For whatever reason, the agent you're `%watch`ing might want to kick your agent from a `path` to which it's suscribed, ending your subscription and ceasing to send your agent `%fact`s.
+For whatever reason, the agent you're `%watch`ing might want to kick your agent from a `path` to which it's subscribed, ending your subscription and ceasing to send your agent `%fact`s.
 To do this, it will send your agent a `%kick` card [as described above](#kicking-subscribers).
 The `%kick` will come in to your agent's `on-agent` arm in a `sign`, like `%watch-ack`s and `%fact`s do.
 The `%kick`